-Backups help restore lost data, so creating automatic backups of important areas of your database, website and systems is important.
-Sometimes data is accidentally lost due to human error or unavoidable events, like a liquid spill or natural disaster.
+Backups help restore lost data, so creating automatic backups of important areas of your database, website, and systems are essential.
+It’s not uncommon for data to be accidentally lost due to human error.
 In events like this, having data backed up can save your team from major headaches.

 Critical business data should be encrypted when it’s at rest or in transit.
 While authorized users can view or modify a data file, encryption prevents an unauthorized person from accessing or reading the data, which adds a layer of breach-prevention protection.
 Along with encryption of data files, software-based and hardware-based encryption can also be applied to things like computers and portable devices.
 You can encrypt a device’s hard drive to avoid the loss of critical information even if hackers gain access to the device.

 Manual DLP processes may work in a small business environment but are not sustainable for large or enterprise organizations.
-Manual processes are limited in scope, while eating up valuable time and resources.
+Manual processes are limited in scope and eat up valuable time and resources.
 The more DLP processes you can automate, the faster you can act on issues of concern.
 It also enables your cybersecurity team to focus on strategic planning, rather than repetitive manual work.

-When organizations automate their data discovery and classification, they achieve a near real-time view of when new, sensitive data is created or introduced, and classification is practically immediate.
-Manual classification not only takes longer (in some cases, the time lag between creation, manual discovery and classification can be months) but can be prone to human error and subjectivity.
-Automating allows your organization to be agile, accurate and better prepared.
+When organizations automate data discovery and classification, for example, they achieve a near real-time view of when new, sensitive data is created or introduced, and classification is practically immediate.
+Manual classification not only takes longer (in some cases, the time lag between creation, manual discovery, and classification can be months) but can be prone to human error and subjectivity.

 4. Create and test your data breach response plan: looking ahead